Aaron-yay/Experiment-3-ECE-2112/README.md

 Which outputs the 'cyl' and 'gear' of these 3 cars.
 With all the problems solved, I did the same process as in problem 1 to save problem 2 in a .py format

 ##### Note:
-Notebook saved just for reference*
+Notebook saved as well :)